Business Users Guide to Data & Analytics Initiatives

-From the dashboard, users ask questions of data in everyday language, such as "What was the largest gross sale last year?" and receive a visual reply.
+From the dashboard, business users ask questions of data in everyday language, such as "What was the largest gross sale last year."

 Visual dashboards, reports, and alerts empower data democratization by helping more business users throughout the organization explore data and engage in their own analyses to look for patterns, discover insights, and make fast, informed business decisions.

 Organizations don’t passively “become” data driven.
-Instead, leaders build data-driven organizations with intention, through individual transformation initiatives.
-These projects harness and transform business data into products that individuals throughout the organization can use to conduct analyses and make actionable business decisions.
+Instead, leaders build data-driven organizations with intention, through individual transformation initiatives and projects.
+These projects harness and transform business data into capabilities that individuals throughout the organization can use to conduct analyses and make smart business decisions.

-Initiatives may include small projects or larger ones that prepare data for machine learning ML and AI endeavors.
-Regardless of their scope, each initiative holds potential for contributing toward data-driven decision-making and successful ROI on a much larger scale than is possible through traditional, legacy processes.
-But this potential only holds with careful planning, implementation, and use by individuals.
+Initiatives may be simple or complex, but regardless, each one has potential to further progress toward data-driven decision-making and successful ROI on a much larger scale than possible through legacy processes.
+However, progress only comes with careful planning, implementation, and use by individuals.

-IT and business department leaders should exhaust all efforts in determining whether achieving an initiative’s goal is possible.
+IT and business department leaders need to carefully evaluate which intiatives can and should be deployed, and in what order in order, if they want to successfully achieve their goal.
 End users must also understand and support the goals and be willing to learn how to use new technology and follow new processes.

-This level of collaboration requires a strong commitment to cooperation and communication between executives and all stakeholders, including IT, business department leaders, and individual end users.
+This level of collaboration requires a strong commitment to cooperation and communication between executives and all stakeholders, including IT and Data teams, business department leaders, and individual end business users.

-These days, progress toward data-driven success is often hampered by the current scarcity of appropriate data-related skill sets.
-If this is an issue within your organization, consider outsourcing data and analytics work to an experienced third-party team with diverse skill sets.
+These days, progress toward data-driven success can easily be hampered by the scarcity of data-related skill sets.
+If this is an issue within your organization, consider outsourcing data & analytics to an experienced third-party team.

 Wimmer Solutions offers strategic business and IT consulting and implementation services for organizations across industries.
-Our highly skilled teams are dedicated to helping each organization within our community of clients achieve their business goals.
+Our highly skilled Data teams are dedicated to helping every client achieve their business goals.

-Reach out to us today or anytime for support with your data-driven venture.
+Reach out to us today or anytime for support with your next data-driven venture.